NetherWiki/nether/skyshale/index.md

 Having access to the backspace button is just too tempting, it kills my workflow.
 [/commentary]

+[commentary]
+I find by default I usually write stories about men doing things, with female characters as an afterthought.
+I would to reverse that with this story, where it's mostly women who are the main characters and men are an aside.
+[/commentary]

 [todo]
 There are three main concepts we want to sell in this initial splash section: